Tonsil, Adenoid, and Ear Tube Surgery: Going to Surgery

 The surgeon will speak with you when the operation is over.
 A nurse will let you know when you can see your child a short time after surgery.

 There are so many people at the hospital!
-Sam sees his healthcare providers.
-He also meets a sleep healthcare provider.
-The healthcare providers look a little silly because they are wearing hats, gloves, and masks.
-They all want to help Sam feel better.
+Your child will see his healthcare providers.
+Your child will also meet a sleep healthcare provider.
+The healthcare providers may look a little silly because they are wearing hats, gloves, and masks.
+They all want to help your child feel better.

-Soon Sam gets on a special bed with wheels.
-Sam has stickers on his chest.
-He also has a soft clip on his finger.
-These things will help the healthcare providers take care of Sam.
+Your child will get on a special bed with wheels.
+Your child will have stickers on his chest.
+Your child will also have a soft clip on his finger to tell how much oxygen is in their blood.
+These things will help the healthcare providers take care of your child.